Skip to main content

 sysg start --config systemg.yaml

-Start as a daemon process with a specific configuration file:
+Start the long-lived supervisor with a specific configuration file:

 sysg start --config systemg.yaml --daemonize